turbocloud-dev/turbocloud-agent/Readme.md

 - GitOps or push-to-deploy
 - SSH access to servers
 - Resource usage monitoring
-- Requires around 10 MB of RAM and approximately 0.0% CPU usage
+- Requires only around 10 MB of RAM and approximately 0.0% CPU usage

 ### Quickstart